The School of Pharmacy, which offers the Pharm.D. degree, is comprised of three academic units:

 *All Pharmacotherapeutics courses are taught sequentially within a semester

-**Students take PHRD 410 Health System Introductory Pharmacy Practice Experience in either P-2 Spring or P-3 Fall.
-For the semester that the student is not taking PHRD 410, subtract 3 credits from the total stated for the semester in the chart.
+**Students take PHRD 412 Health System Introductory Pharmacy Practice Experience in either P-2 Spring or P-3 Fall.
+For the semester that the you are not taking PHRD 412, subtract 3 credits from the total semester credits indicated on the chart.